Al Franken: 2008 election

 During his campaign, Franken was criticized for advising SNL creator Lorne Michaels on a political sketch ridiculing Senator John McCain's ads attacking Barack Obama in the 2008 presidential election.
 Coleman's campaign reacted, saying, "Once again, he proves he's more interested in entertainment than service, and ridiculing those with whom he disagrees."

 Preliminary reports on election night, November 4, were that Coleman was leading by over 700 votes, but the official results, certified on November 18, 2008, had Coleman leading by only 215 votes.
 As the two candidates were separated by less than 0.5 percent of the votes cast, the Minnesota Secretary of State, Mark Ritchie authorized the automatic recount provided for in Minnesota election law.
 In the recount, ballots and certifying materials were examined by hand, and candidates could file challenges to the legality of ballots or materials for inclusion or exclusion.
 On January 5, 2009, the Minnesota State Canvassing Board certified the recounted vote totals, with Franken ahead by 225 votes.

 On January 6, 2009, Coleman's campaign filed an election contest which led to a trial before a three-judge panel.
 The trial ended on April 7, when the panel ruled that 351 of 387 disputed absentee ballots were incorrectly rejected and ordered them counted.
 Counting those ballots raised Franken's lead to 312 votes.
 Coleman appealed to the Minnesota Supreme Court on April 20.
 On April 24 the Minnesota Supreme Court agreed to hear the case.
 Oral arguments were conducted on June 1.

 On June 30, 2009, the Minnesota Supreme Court unanimously rejected Coleman's appeal and said that Franken was entitled to be certified as the winner.
 Shortly after the court's decision, Coleman conceded.
 Governor Tim Pawlenty signed Franken's election certificate that evening.

-2014 elections
+2014 election

 Franken was reelected to a second term in 2014.
 He won the August 12 primary election, in which he was challenged by Sandra Henningsgard, with 94.5% of the vote.
 He won the general election against the Republican nominee, Mike McFadden with 53.2% of the vote.